harvard-nrg/lochness/README.md

 Lochness: Sync data from all over the cloud to a local directory
 ===============================================================
-Data management typically begins with safely capturing data and presenting it to end users in a familiar and ergonomic way.
-Lochness was designed to provide a simple (and extensible) command line tool to periodically poll and download data from various data archives into a local directory.
-This is often referred to as building a "data lake", hence the name!
+Lochness is a data management tool designed to periodically poll and download data from various data archives into a local directory.
+This is often referred to as building a "data lake" (hence the name).

-Out of the box there's support for pulling data from Beiwe, XNAT, REDCap, Dropbox, external hard drives, and more.
-Extending Lochness to support new services is also a fairly simple process too!
+Out of the box there is support for pulling data down from Beiwe, XNAT, REDCap, Dropbox, external hard drives, and more.
+Extending Lochness to support new services is also a fairly simple process.

 ## Table of contents
 1. [Installation](#installation)